MoonDusk1996/ai-discord-bot/README.md

 #### How do I use the commands?

-You can use the commands using the prefix `/` followed by the command in any chat that Mary Jane is in.
+You can use the commands using the prefix `/` followed by the command in any chat that AI Bot is in.

-#### How does Mary Jane generate the answers?
+#### How does AI Bot generate the answers?

-Mary Jane makes use of artificial intelligence obtained from the OpenAI API and a refinement process to constantly improve.
+AI Bot makes use of artificial intelligence obtained from the OpenAI API and a refinement process to constantly improve.

 #### What information is stored in the database?